winstonDeGreef/Mechanica/content/Ch8_Oscillations.md

 6. Second-harmonic generation

 Of course the harmonic potential is only a first order approximation around an equilibrium.
-An example, for a non-linear force or anharmonic potential effect, is the generation of <a href="https://en.wikipedia.org/wiki/Second-harmonic_generation">second-harmonic generation</a>.
+An example, for a non-linear force or anharmonic potential effect, is the generation of [second-harmonic generation](https://en.wikipedia.org/wiki/Second-harmonic_generation).
 If you shine high intensity light onto the electrons of a molecule, they are pushed out of equilibrium further and if the governing potential is anharmonic, the electric field response will not only include the incoming frequency $\omega$ but also *higher harmonics* $2\omega, 3\omega,\dots$, but with much lower intensity.
 That the emitted frequencies are occurring in integer multiple of the incident frequency can be understood either from quantization of light into photons (and the conservation of energy) or from Fourier analysis of the periodic motion of the electron.

 7. Erasmus Bridge & singing cables.

 The bridge in Rotterdam, but also others, suffer from long cables that the wind can put into resonance.
-Their motion then generates acoustic waves in the audible spectrum. <a href="https://singingbridgesmusic.bandcamp.com/track/erasmus-bridge-rotterdam">Listen here</a> to the sound of the cables starting from 1:00 on the website for singing bridges!
+Their motion then generates acoustic waves in the audible spectrum.
+[Listen here](https://singingbridgesmusic.bandcamp.com/track/erasmus-bridge-rotterdam) to the sound of the cables starting from 1:00 on the website for singing bridges!

 ## Waves and oscillations

 In the previous sections, we talked about oscillations of individual particles.
 Oscillations can also occur in a more collective mode.
 And there are plenty of examples: take for instance a violin or piano string.
 It is in essence an elastic string suspended between two fixed points.
 The string is under tension, that is: its natural length is (slightly) less than the distance between the two end points.
 As a consequence, equilibrium position of the string is a straight line and when brought out of equilibrium there is a net restoring force much like for the mass-spring system.

 However, there are at least two important differences: (1) the restoring force is the net result from pulling on a small part of the string by its neighbor parts; (2) the entire string can oscillate in a direction perpendicular to the equilibrium position of the string, making the problem multi-dimensional.